 Step 2 : Find a property

 The next step is to find the right property for you.
-Carte Financement has relationships with many different estate agents (for example : French Touch Properties…), that can help you in your search, even if you are searching remotely.
+Carte Financement has relationships with many different estate agents and property search specialists (for example : French Touch Properties…), that can help you with your search, even if you are searching remotely.
 Like us, our partners regularly work with international clients and know how to adapt to their constraints (issues with travel, time zones, language, etc.).